AS FEATURED ON

-Designed specifically for wood-fired ovens, Cutting Edge Firewood’s premium pizza cut wood — harvested from strong, healthy oak trees — gives you the hottest and longest burns.
+Designed specifically for wood fired pizza ovens, Cutting Edge Firewood’s premium pizza oven firewood gives you the hottest and longest burns.
 We partnered with professional pizza chefs to study what makes a pizza taste great and found the key is to manage burn temperatures properly.
 The easiest way to control oven temperatures is by using pre-split wood in uniform cuts.

-Our firewood goes through the most rigorous drying process in the industry, rendering it completely free of mold, fungus, or bugs, for a consistently clean flavor.
-Our wood is dry, so it is easy to light, and dense, so it burns for longer amounts of time.
-When you use pre-cut wood, you don’t need to worry about the labor of selecting and drying your own fuel and can rest assured you’re making the best quality pizza possible.
+Our firewood goes through the most rigorous drying process in the industry, rendering it completely free of mold, fungus, or bugs, for a consistently clean and amazingly good flavor.
+Our wood is dry so it is easy to light, and dense so it burns for longer amounts of time.

 When you choose Cutting Edge Firewood for your pizza oven, you don’t have to worry about any of these things.
 Our wood burns brighter, hotter, and longer, and is beautiful enough to display in your restaurant or home.

 Not every type of wood is suitable for use in a pizza oven.